paveenB/Credit_Risk_Analysis/README.md

 ![This is an image](https://github.com/paveenB/Credit_Risk_Analysis/blob/main/SMOTEOverSamp2.png)

 * The balanced accuracy score is 65%
-* The high risk precision is about 1%
+* The high risk precision is about 1% with a sensitivity recall score of 69%
-* the low risk precision is about 100%
+* the low risk precision is about 100% with a sensitivity recall score of 61%

 ### Cluster Centroids